 Make customers feel special and reap the benefits!

 Baristas combine their passions for coffee and people into rewarding careers.
-From small time cafe to big shot hotel we're sure these tips will help you on your coffee making journey.
+From small time café to big shot hotel we're sure these tips will help you on your coffee making journey.
 Happy caffeinating!

 Learn essential barista skills from storing coffee beans and splitting milk to pouring the perfect espresso and cappuccino with barista champion and innovator Hugh Kelly.
-Sign up today and get the first 10 day's FREE!

 |Ana Cvetkovic is a freelancer and content producer for 7shifts.
 She is also the CEO of BLOOM Digital Marketing, a Philadelphia-based creative marketing agency that helps the hospitality and tourism industries reach new audiences online.|